hollyoops/RecoilSwift/README.md

 ## Requirements

-- iOS 10+
+- iOS 13+
 - Xcode 12.4+

 > Note: Very important!!!
 >* This repo haven't completely ready yet.
-The fist release should come out in end of Oct
+The first release should come out in end of Oct
->* Currently this lib is not support for UIKit, But it's planned and will come soon
+>* Currently this lib dose not support for UIKit, But it's planned and will come soon

 ## Installation

 - [**Swift Package Manager**](https://swift.org/package-manager/)

-> Xcode 11 integrates with libSwiftPM to provide support for iOS, watchOS, macOS and tvOS platforms.

 1. In Xcode, open your project and navigate to **File** → **Swift Packages** → **Add Package Dependency...**
 2. Paste the repository URL (`https://github.com/hollyoops/RecoilSwift.git`) and click **Next**.